Find out how you have surgery to remove the lymph nodes under the arm for breast cancer and why.

 Scar tissue in the armpit (cording)

-Cording is harmless but can be uncomfortable and can limit your arm movement.
+Cording is harmless but can be painful and can limit your arm movement.
 Massaging the area regularly can help.
-Your nurse or a physiotherapist can teach you how to do this.
-Other things that can help include stretching exercises, moist heat, and anti-inflammatory painkillers.
+Tell your breast care nurse if you develop cording.
+They can refer you to a physiotherapist.
+They can show you how to massage the area and teach you stretching exercises.
+It usually gets better within a few months.
+Other things that can help include moist heat and anti inflammatory painkillers.